DLavin23/middleman-gravatar/README.md

 # Middleman-Gravatar

-A simple and easy way to inject Gravatar images into your Middleman site.
+A simple method to inject Gravatar images into your Middleman site.

 ## Installation